 Albert V. Bruno

-Academic Dean, Global Social Benefit Incubator
+Academic Dean, Global Social Benefit Institute

-William T. Cleary Professor
+William T. Cleary Professor of Marketing

 Albert V. Bruno is the William T. Cleary Professor at Santa Clara University, where he has served as founding director of the Center for Innovation & Entrepreneurship, associate and acting dean, and marketing department chair.
 Professor Bruno earned an MBA and Ph.D. at the Krannert School of Management at Purdue University.
 He has an international reputation as a consultant and seminar leader.
 He has lectured and consulted for a variety of US and international organizations including Smith Kline, Applied Materials, Amdahl, Cadence Design, Chevron, Apple Computer, Peat Marwick, Olivetti, IBM, 3M, and many others.
 He has given seminars in many international locations including, Paris, Rouen, Florence, Rome, Milan, Athens, Jakarta, Hong Kong, Singapore, Mexico City, Buenos Aires, Santiago, Sao Paulo, Lima, and Bogota.
 He has taught at Harvard University as a visiting research scholar and at the Naval Postgraduate School.